peylix/Computer-Graphics-Project-2/README.md

 An interactive animated scene built with Lightweight Java Game Library (LWJGL).

-This scene is created based on my project 1 of COMP3033J Computer Graphics.
-Compared to the previous one, this project allows the user to control the character to move around.
+This OpenGL application is created based on my Project 1 for COMP3033J Computer Graphics, which was built upon my previous assignments and the foundational code provided by the course.
+Compared to the Project 1, this application allows the user to control and navigate the character's movements and actions.

 ## Manual for interaction
 *Assuming the direction of the galaxy photo is the north*